commschamp/comms_protocols_cpp_src/text/fields/common_types.md

 Some strings may be allocated a fixed size and require '\0' padding if its actual length is shorter.

+Consider how the internal string value is stored.
+Usually `std::string` is used.
+However, what about the bare-metal embedded systems, that disallow usage of dynamic memory allocation and/or exceptions?
+There needs to be a way to substitute underlying `std::string` with a custom implementation of some `StaticString` that exposes similar interface, but receives a maximum storage size as a template parameter.

 ## Lists

 There may be lists of raw bytes, list of other fields, or even a group of fields.